 - All of the Public Health Science Foundation courses (31 credits) must be taken as resident credits and therefore cannot be taken as part of a study abroad program.

 - Up to 6 credits of Public Health Science Options courses may be taken as part of a study abroad program, however if those courses do not have transfer equivalency at UMD, they must be evaluated on a course-by-course basis.
-To have a course evaluated you must have a syllabus available and complete this form.

 School of Public Health Short-Term Study Abroad Courses